 The next step is to configure your browsers.

-Configuring changes on Internet Explorer (IE) will be enough as Chrome and Edge will recognize these settings.
+Configuring changes on Internet Explorer (IE) will be enough as Chrome will recognize these settings.

 There are three main steps involved in configuring the browsers on Windows: